jaysoncapps/course-descriptions/README.md

-# Quick Templating with Mustache and JSON
+# Quick Templating with Mustache

 Please see the <a href="http://lawschool.unm.edu/academics/course-descriptions/index.html">UNM School of Law course descriptions</a> page for the final project.